-The Annual Meeting of Shareholders of CBIZ, Inc. will be held on Wednesday, May 10, 2023, at 8:00 a.m.
-EDT, at 6801 Brecksville Rd., Door N, Independence, Ohio 44131, for the following purposes:
+The Annual Meeting of Shareholders ("Annual Meeting") of CBIZ, Inc. will be held on Thursday, May 9, 2024, at 8:00 a.m.
+EDT, at 5959 Rockside Woods Blvd.
+N., Suite 600, Independence, Ohio 44131, for the following purposes:

-1. To elect three of a class of three Directors, who are named in the proxy statement, to the Board of Directors of CBIZ, Inc. with terms expiring at the Annual Meeting in 2026;
+1. To elect three Directors to the Board of Directors of CBIZ, Inc. with terms expiring at the Annual Meeting in 2027, and one Director to the Board of Directors of CBIZ, Inc. with a term expiring at the Annual Meeting in 2025, each of whom is named in the accompanying proxy statement;

-2. To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm;
+2. To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2024;

-3. To conduct an advisory vote to approve named executive officer compensation;
+3. To conduct a non-binding advisory vote to approve named executive officer compensation; and